Zippo: Vietnam War

 Morley Safer, in his August 5, 1965 CBS News report of the Cam Ne incident and Private First Class Reginald "Malik" Edwards, the rifleman with the 9th Regiment, US Marine Corps Danang (June 1965 – March 1966) whose profile comprises chapter one of Wallace Terry's book, Bloods: An Oral History of the Vietnam War by Black Veterans (1984), describe the use of Zippo lighters in search and destroy missions during the Vietnam War.
 Edwards stated: "when you say level a village, you don't use torches.
 It's not like in the 1800s.
 You used a Zippo.
 Now you would use a Bic.
 That's just the way we did it.
 You went in there with your Zippos.
 Everybody.
 That's why people bought Zippos.
 Everybody had a Zippo.
 It was for burnin' shit down."

 "Zippo squad" became a phrase of American military jargon for being assigned to burn a village.
-The M132 Armored Flamethrower was referred to as a "Zippo".
+The M132 armored flamethrower was referred to as a "Zippo".
+The same is the case with the M67 flame thrower tank.

 Price

-As of March of 2022, Zippos carry a suggested retail price between US$17.95 and US$25,000 (for the Armor 18k solid gold model).
+As of March 2022, Zippos carry a suggested retail price between US$17.95 and US$25,000 (for the Armor 18k solid gold model).
 In 2001, according to the fall 2003 issue of IUP Magazine, a 1933 model was purchased for $18,000 at a swap meet in Tokyo, and in 2002 the company bought one valued at $12,000 for its own collection.
 During the 75th anniversary celebrations in 2007, Zippo sold a near mint 1933 model for $37,000.

-All Zippo windproof lighters carry an unlimited lifetime guarantee, promoted using the trademarked phrase "It works or we fix it for free."
-The corporate web site boasts: "in almost 75 years, no one has ever spent a cent on the mechanical repair of a Zippo lighter regardless of the lighter's age or condition."
+All Zippo windproof lighters carry an unlimited lifetime guarantee, promoted using the trademarked phrase "It works or we fix it free."
+The corporate web site claims: "in almost 75 years, no one has ever spent a cent on the mechanical repair of a Zippo lighter regardless of the lighter's age or condition."